 Research in Brief: Articles submitted for the Research in Brief section should report meaningful research that does not require a full-length manuscript.
 Articles should present research about instruments/instrument development, methods, campus interventions, or analytical tools that may be helpful to researchers or consumers of research in conducting and understanding student services, student development, and the student affairs profession.
 Research focused on specific campus interventions and research that examines the student affairs profession with regards to training, administration, etc. are also typically considered for the Research in Brief section.
 Rigorous studies that are focused on a single campus and/or narrowly focused studies may also be considered for the Research in Brief section.
 The criteria for review are similar to those used in the review of feature articles.

-On the Campus: Articles submitted for the On the Campus section should describe new practices, programs, and techniques.
-Practices reviewed should be related to theory and research.
-Authors should be able to provide additional background or supplemental information at the request of interested readers.
+On the Campus: Articles submitted for the On the Campus section should describe new practices, programs, and techniques that are guided by theory and research.
+The focus of the manuscript is the new practice, program, or technique though some mention of an assessment strategy would be useful.
+Authors should be able to provide additional background or supplemental information at the request of interested readers."